infozenfrance/Phraseanet-Docs/en/User/Guide/Display.rst

 .. seealso::

-	For more features, refer to the section dedicated to :doc:`Baskets and Stories<BasketsStories>`.
+    For more features, refer to the section dedicated to :doc:`Baskets and Stories<BasketStories>`.